sabduvaliev/sabduvaliev/README.md

 ### Hi there 👋

+- 💬 Ask me about Web Technologies module.
+- 📫 How to reach me: sabduvaliev at wiut.uz

 <!--
 **sabduvaliev/sabduvaliev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.